cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

     CakePHP will dynamically create a model object for you if it cannot find a corresponding file in **src/Model/Table**.
-This also means that if you accidentally name your file wrong (i.e. articlestable.php or ArticleTable.php), CakePHP will not recognize any of your settings and will use the a generated model instead.
+This also means that if you accidentally name your file wrong (i.e. articlestable.php or ArticlesTable.php), CakePHP will not recognize any of your settings and will use the a generated model instead.

 For more on models, such as callbacks, and validation, check out the :doc:`/orm`